 To me, profit is much more impressive than sales and we're going to be talking about how to calculate your profit (or loss) and 3 tips to keep it simple and even fun!

-Also, check out the following blogs that help you take fear out of the numbers side of your biz, save money and stay out of trouble:
+Also, check out the following blogs that help you know your numbers, increase profits, and avoid mistakes:

 Calculating profit isn't complicated and it's a really powerful number to understand in your business.
 We are all in business not just to make sales, but to actually profit, in order to sustain our business.